rails/rails/guides/source/security.md

 A list of user names for your web application may be misused to brute-force the corresponding passwords, because most people don't use sophisticated passwords.
 Most passwords are a combination of dictionary words and possibly numbers.
 So armed with a list of user names and a dictionary, an automatic program may find the correct password in a matter of minutes.

-Because of this, most web applications will display a generic error message “user name or password not correct”, if one of these are not correct.
-If it said “the user name you entered has not been found”, an attacker could automatically compile a list of user names.
+Because of this, most web applications will display a generic error message "user name or password not correct", if one of these are not correct.
+If it said "the user name you entered has not been found", an attacker could automatically compile a list of user names.

 However, what most web application designers neglect, are the forgot-password pages.
 These pages often admit that the entered user name or e-mail address has (not) been found.
 This allows an attacker to compile a list of user names and brute-force the accounts.